Partners in safety: taking an active role in your healthcare

-Dartmouth-Hitchcock Medical Center's primary goal is to provide you with the highest quality health care to achieve your best possible health.
+Our primary goal is to provide you with the highest quality healthcare to achieve your best possible health.
 This goal can best be met by working together.
-Everyone has a role in making health care as safe as possible—doctors, nurses, technicians, and yes, you the patient!
-By becoming an active, involved, and well-informed member of your health care team, you can play a vital role in making your health care safe.
+Everyone has a role in making healthcare as safe as possible—doctors, nurses, technicians, and yes, you, the patient!
+By becoming an active, involved, and well-informed member of your healthcare team, you can play a vital role in making your healthcare safe.

-This website offers suggestions for how you can work with your health care team to provide the highest quality care possible.
+This website offers suggestions for working with your healthcare team to provide the highest quality care possible.

 Team up for safety

 - Choose a doctor that you are comfortable talking with.
 Speak up if you have questions or concerns.
 Take a friend or relative to help you understand the answers.

 - Keep a list of all the medications that you take.
 Include the amount of each dose and the time you take them.
 Be sure to tell your physician and pharmacist about all medications.
 Include over-the-counter medications such as aspirin, Tylenol, ibuprofen, vitamins, and herbal supplements.
 Mention any drug allergies.

 - Make sure you get the results of tests or procedures.
 Ask your doctor or nurse when and how you will get the results.
 If you don't receive them when expected, call your doctor.
 Ask what the results mean for your care.